 Debra Jopson, Songlines that criss-cross Australia televised as a series for the first time (June 2016).
 Thanks to Helga Vierich on Facebook for the link, plus click there for lots of YouTube links!

-Also see Anthropology Blogs 2017 for more on current anthropology blogs.
+Also see the Anthropology Blogs for current material.

 To cite: Antrosio, Jason.
 2017.
 “Music of Anthropology: Ethnomusicology in an New Key.”
 Living Anthropologically website, https://www.livinganthropologically.com/music-anthropology-ethnomusicology/.
 First posted 6 June 2017.
 Revised 18 February 2018.